Foreign Companies registered as non-Hong Kong Companies

 - Removing the director of a company from the office.

 - Reducing the amount of capital of a company

 These are some of the basic roles that the shareholders have in a Hong Kong company.

 Several laws govern the general operation of Hong Kong companies and other businesses.
 Thus, it is advisable that all investors, whether a local or foreign investment, seek professional consultation before setting up a company and if they face difficulties with the requirements or procedure of obtaining relevant legal documents to enable them to work smoothly.
 Besides, these will allow the business owners to be aligned with the Hong Kong authorities and business regulations.

 Are you starting a business in Hong Kong?
 The potential choices available are varied and it can be difficult to know which option is best for your specific needs.
-Paul Hype Page is a trusted advisor, and we are able to help you in incorporating as the business type most suitable for you.
+Paul Hype Page is a trusted advisor, and we can help you in incorporating the business type that is most suitable for you.
 The good news is that we will sail with you through the business turbulences including obtaining business permits, hiring qualified employees, and filing your taxes as you concentrate on management